GUID mapping

 }

-Given there are often many Table TML files being redeployed, perhaps across different connections, the additional specificity may be necessary.
+This requires more effort but works when a single Find/Replace against all files could result in incorrect results.
+Given there are often many Table TML files being redeployed, perhaps across different connections, additional specificity may be necessary.

-Connection variations in each OrgπŸ”—
+Connection variations in each Org๐Ÿ”—